narekpirumyan/Design/film-tinder-prototype/README.md

 ## Mock Data

 The prototype uses mock data for:
-- 20 popular movies with posters, descriptions, and vibe tags
+- 5 popular movies with posters, descriptions, and vibe tags
-- Simulated group participants
+- Mock group participants
-- Real-time swipe simulation

 ## Notes

-- All state is managed locally (no backend)
-- Real-time behavior is simulated with delays
-- Match detection finds movies liked by all participants
-- Optimized for mobile-first responsive design
+- This is a UI/UX-only prototype focused on visual design
+- All screens are displayed within a phone frame
+- Each movie is shown exactly once
+- No backend or complex state management

 ## Build for Production